activatedgeek/blog/site/contents/phil/psych/skills.md

 which got me thinking about this in terms of _skill_.

-Feifer (the podcast host), discusses this from the perspective of two primates -- chimpanzees and bonobos, both genetically very with each other, and with humans too.
+Feifer (the podcast host), discusses this from the perspective of two primates -- chimpanzees and bonobos, both genetically similar to each other, and to humans too.
 Chimpanzees are extremely proficient at using tools for food, e.g. using sticks to extract termites/fish, sponges to soak up water, and so on.
 Bonobos, on the other hand, mystically do not use such tools for eating at all,